-CSCI 212 Machine Organization and Assembler Language (4)
+CSCI 212 Machine Organization and Assembler Language (4) 3 hours lecture - 3 hours laboratory

 An introduction to Assembler Language programming.
 Language syntax is covered, together with a study of the instruction set mnemonics, segment, index, pointer, general purpose and flag registers.
 A variety of memory addressing techniques will be covered, as well as stack operations, particularly those associated with passing parameters to subroutine calls.
 Also includes I/O to screen, printer, and disk interfaces.
 Emphasis will be placed on interaction between the student's code and the operating system's supplied functions for I/O to peripheral devices.
 Use of editor and debugging tools will also be addressed.